gelatodigital/web3-functions-template/README.md

   ```

 ## Use User arguments
-1. Declare your expected `userArgs` in you schema, accepted types are 'string', 'string[]', 'number', 'number[]', 'boolean', 'boolean[]':
+1. Declare your expected `userArgs` in your schema, accepted types are 'string', 'string[]', 'number', 'number[]', 'boolean', 'boolean[]':
 ```json
 {
   "web3FunctionVersion": "1.0.0",